 The amount of business you can handle will cap because your entire team is going off a spreadsheet.
 After a while, that spreadsheet will have so much information on it that it will be a challenge to read.

 Experts have calculated that using Excel spreadsheets; a business owner can expect to make a maximum of $8.71 for every dollar spent.
 When a CRM is introduced, however, those numbers increase dramatically.

 Using a CRM has been shown to give businesses a 20-30% growth in their overall business.

 Now, the question is: can you stand to miss out on an opportunity like that?

 Systems Are the Answer

-A CRM system is just one of many systems you need to implement to get the most out of your team and your business.
-Keeping track of customer data, improving team communication, and maximizing marketing dollars are all key factors of your business that a CRM can improve.
+A CRM system is just one of many systems you need to implement to get the most out of your team and business.
+Keeping track of customer data, improving team communication, and maximizing marketing dollars are vital factors of your business that a CRM can improve.